Comparison

 - autogen and nanobot are both frameworks for creating multi-agent AI applications with differing methodologies and use cases.

-- Tags unique to autogen: autogen, agents, agentic, framework.
+- Tags unique to autogen: agentic-agi, agents, ai, autogen.

 - Also covers LLM Frameworks.